 Building a better world with sustainable urban development

-Over half of the world’s population now live in cities, with numbers expected to double by 2050.
-Rapid urbanisation puts pressure on freshwater supplies, sewage systems, the living environment, and public health.
-While this poses serious challenges, cities can also be powerhouses for sustainable development and a catalyst for change, says the United Nations (UN).
+Urbanisation can put pressure on resources, infrastructure, the natural environment, and public health.
+While this poses serious challenges, cities can also be powerhouses for sustainable development and a catalyst for change, according to the United Nations (UN).

-Minimising disruption to the transport infrastructure is a key consideration for the City of London, where 1% of the UK’s total workforce commutes into an area scarcely bigger than a square mile every weekday morning.
+Geospatial data can drive efficiencies in construction, planning and infrastructure – improving access to services, reducing disruption and helping to move people around cities more effectively.
+Minimising disruption to transport infrastructure is a key consideration for the City of London, where 1% of the UK’s total workforce commutes into an area scarcely bigger than a square mile every weekday morning.

 Every year in the City there are 400 road closures, more than 3,000 utility excavations and, at any one time, over 70 building sites in operation.
 All highway maintenance must be meticulously planned to minimise disruption to London transport and prevent gridlock on congested streets.

-City of London authorities are using reliable and detailed OS data, available free through the Public Sector Geospatial Agreement (PSGA), to calculate the extent of works and impacted areas to a sub-metre level of accuracy.
+To help ease the impact of this, City of London authorities use reliable and detailed OS data, available free through the Public Sector Geospatial Agreement (PSGA), to calculate the extent of works and impacted areas to a sub-metre level of accuracy.
 This is essential, as even the smallest error in measurement could cause huge disruption for the City’s businesses and residents.

-OS also lent its expertise to a project with the National University of Singapore and the Singaporean government that aims to make Singapore a world leader in smart technology.
+In Singapore, Ordnance Survey helped the National University of Singapore and the Singaporean government achieve their aim to make the city a world leader in smart technology.